SAKryukov/remoting-dotnet/article/article.md

 }
 ~~~

-In this fragment, the collection `methods` is obtained from the contract interface type recursively, to include all the methods of its base interface types.
+In this fragment, the collection `methods` is obtained from the service contract interface type recursively, to include all the methods of its base interface types.
 Note that it transparently includes interface properties, because each property is accessed by its getter, or setter, or both.

 One problem in the identification of the implementation method is that different methods can have identical names.
 This problem is solved by supplying fully-qualified name of the interface method with the method profiles, also identified by the methods' parameter information.